EddieJ03/Amazon-Reviews-Project/README.md

 ![alt text](image-8.png)

 ### Model 3
-We see that for the third model, we see further improvement in the training.
-We see that the precision for non-positive reviews goes up to 0.85 while maintaining a 0.99 precision for positive reviews with a F1-score at 0.87 and 0.99 respectively.
-As for the testing results, we see that there are a couple lower values compared to model 2, such as precision for non-positive reviews 0.60 as oppoed to 0.62 in model 2, but the F1-score does go up with 0.62 to 0.64 and 0.97 to 0.97 for non-positive reviews and positive reviews respectively.
+We see that for the third model, there are even further improvements in the training.
+We see that the precision for non-positive reviews goes up from 0.65 to 0.85 while maintaining a 0.99 precision for positive reviews with a F1-score at 0.87 and 0.99 respectively.
+Simialrly, we see improvements on the recall as well as the training performance sees an increase from 0.89 to 0.9 in recall for the non-positive class and a increase from 0.97 to 0.99 in the positive class.
+As for the testing results, we see that most valyes of precision and recall increase or at the very least stay the same across the positive and non-positve reviews except for the recall on the non-positive class, but this is rather small 0.74 to 0.67.
+The overall accuracy of our mdel is higher as well.
+We have a 0.98 accuracy in training (up from 0.96 in Model 2) and 0.95 accuracy in testing (up from 0.94 in Model 2).
+Overall, Model 3 does the vest overall in terms of F1-score and accuracy and more!

 Accuracy/Loss(binary cross-entropy) over each training epoch:
 ![alt text](image-9.png)